 To view the program requirements of this degree, visit the English department's program page.

-Please contact either the graduate coordinator for the home department or the Writing Program if you have further questions.
+Please contact either the graduate coordinator for the home department or the Department of Writing & Rhetoric Studies if you have further questions.

 Department of English